Reasons to visit Patagonia

 - Step into completely different landscapes; mountains, pampa, deserts and rainforests that contrast beautifully with the icy territories of your cruise

-- Stretch your legs after days on board ship with a few days hiking in the mountains or kayaking your way through lakes, rivers and lagoons
+- Stretch your legs before or after days on board your ship getting to Antarctica, with a few days hiking in the mountains or kayaking your way through lakes, rivers and lagoons

 - Discover some unique, architecturally stunning luxury hotels, lakeside lodges or boutique accommodation